Vanclief/compose/README.md

 - Authentication
 - Role management

-In the spirit of keeping it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), this package standarizes everything so we can use the same components on every application.
+In the spirit of keeping it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), this package standardizes everything so we can use the same components on every application.

 ## Instalation